 That’s exactly what Clark does about his Christmas bonus.
 He counts so much on that money that he acts as if it was already in his bank account.
 Well, he eventually discovers that… [spoiler alert] he won’t receive it that year.

-But how exactly does it relate with your early-stage startup dream?
+But how exactly does it relate to your early-stage startup dream?
 Well, you may be acting like Mr. Griswold, right now.
 But instead of a Christmas bonus, you’re counting on the revenue coming from your future clients or new funds coming from future investors.

 Counting on these two sources of cash inflow may completely leave you unguarded regarding how to spend your money.
 It’s instinctive: if you have more money to spend, you’ll find ways of spending it.
 Faster.